opulo-inc/docs/content/en/openpnp/FTP/setting-up-the-board/index.md

 9. Back in the top-right pane, double-click on the `X` and `Y` values of `0.000` and change them to `XXXX` and `YYYY` respectively.
 This will be the rough location of the bottom-left corner of the FTP board.
   {{< container-image path="images/Set-board-location-xy.png" alt="Set the XY coordinates of your board" >}}

-10. Get the Z axis coordinate you used for your feeders, subtract `0.10` from it, and enter the result into the `Z` coordinate.
-Note that the nozzle holder on your tool head is spring-loaded, so we will be gently pressing components into the board to make them stick.
+10. Get the Z axis coordinate used when setting up the feeders, subtract `0.10` from it, and enter the result into the `Z` coordinate for the board.
+Setting the `Z` slightly lower than the actual board height allows the spring-loaded nozzle holder to lightly press components into the board to make them stick.
   {{< container-image path="images/Set-board-location-z.png" alt="Set the Z coordinates of your board" >}}

 11. Click the "Position Camera on Board" icon button and check that the center of the camera feed is very roughly lined up with the bottom-left corner of the FTP board.